 Architects Leading the Way to Racial Justice

-The fight for racial justice and equality is reaching a tipping point.
-Metropolis highlights Black architects, educators, and thinkers who are leading the way.
+The fight for equality is reaching a tipping point.
+Metropolis highlights Black architects, educators, and thinkers moving us toward racial justice.

 This time feels different.
 In the week since the killing of George Floyd by a Minnesota police officer, large-scale protests demanding police accountability and racial justice have sprung up in cities across the United States, and even around the world.
 Despite curfews, violent provocations from local police and the White House, and the persistence of the pandemic, the demonstrations don’t seem to be fizzling out anytime soon.